Akt-AI/autonomy-labs/docs/TROUBLESHOOTING.md

 - `CODEX_REFRESH_TOKEN` or `REFRESH_TOKEN`
 - optional `CODEX_ACCOUNT_ID` or `ACCOUNT_ID`

+Notes:
+- You do not need to provide `last_refresh` as a Secret; it is written automatically.

+## RAG endpoints return 403 (“Indexing is disabled”)

+Set `ENABLE_INDEXING=1` in your environment and restart the container.

 ## Terminal shows vertical/1-column text

 This usually means the terminal “fit” ran while the terminal view was hidden or at size 0.